zhenghao-li/Data_Mining/EX2/Exercise2.md

 We use two indicators to determine which radiologists are more clinically conservative and which are less.
-The first approach is to examine the radiologists’ coefficients and compare them while holding all risk factors constant.
+The first approach is to examine the radiologists’ coefficients, computing odds, and compare them while holding all risk factors constant.
 The second approach is to compare their overall predicted probabilities of recalling a patient.

-We decide to use model 2 to run a logistic regression and compare the coefficients of each radiologist variable.
+We decided to use model 2 to run a logistic regression and compare the coefficients of each radiologist variable.
 The coefficient of radiologist 89 is the highest.
-Therefore, given that radiologist 89 is making the recall decision, the odds of a recall is multiplied by exp(0.46) \~ 1.59, holding all risk factors constant.
+Therefore, given that radiologist 89 is making the recall decision, the odds of a recall is multiplied by exp(0.46) \~ 1.59, compared to radiologist 13, holding all risk factors constant.
 Hence, out of all five radiologists, 89 is the most clinically conservative in recalling patients.
-On the other hand, radiologist 34 has the lowest coefficient, so if this radiologist is making the recall decision, the odds of a recall are multiplied by exp(-0.52) \~ 0.59, holding all other variables constant.
+On the other hand, radiologist 34 has the lowest coefficient, so if this radiologist is making the recall decision, the odds of a recall are multiplied by exp(-0.52) \~ 0.59, compared to radiologist 13, holding all other variables constant.
 Therefore, radiologist 34 is the least clinically conservative in recalling patients and he has the highest threshold for wanting to double check the patient’s results.

 Table 2.2 shows the coefficients resulting from the regression model 2.